brend/jetman/README.md

 Have a look at the [Rust website](https://www.rust-lang.org/tools/install) if you're using Windows.

+### Compile and Run

-Compile and run from within the project root directory:
+Run this from the project's root directory:

 ``` sh
 cargo run